369th Signal Battalion (United States)

 The 369th Signal Battalion is a United States Army Signal Battalion.
-It is organized under the 15th Regimental Signal Brigade at Fort Gordon, GA.
+It is organized under the 15th Regimental Signal Brigade at Fort Gordon, Georgia.
 As a US Army Training and Doctrine Command unit, it serves as one of two battalions which provide Advanced Individual Training (AIT) to United States Army Signal Corps recruits.

 Mission

-The 369th Signal Battalion transforms Soldiers into technically and tactically proficient Signal Warriors who are physically and mentally prepared to make an immediate positive impact to the Operational Army at their first unit of assignment; who know and live by the Soldier’s Creed, the Army Values, and understand the importance of teamwork.
+The 369th Signal Battalion prepares soldiers to make an immediate impact to the Operational Army at their first unit of assignment living by the Soldier’s Creed, the Army Values, and understanding the importance of teamwork.